Radiative corrections to the $R$ and $R^2$ invariants from torsion fluctuations on maximally symmetric spaces: Heat kernel integration of torsion fluctuations

 \section{Heat kernel integration of torsion fluctuations}

 In sections \ref{sect:Schwinger_DeWitt_technique} and \ref{sect:spectrum-of-diff-constrained} we have given some very brief introductions to the heat kernel technique and the spectral geometry of differentially constrained fields.
 Now we want to exploit these developments to integrate out the Gaussian torsion fluctuations stemming from the Lagrangian \eqref{eq:Lagrangian}.
 Since the computations are rather lengthy, we are going to deal only with the $1^+$ sector explicitly in the main text.
 We choose to present the results for this sector because it shows most of the complications that can arise in such kinds of computations.
 We defer the reader to the appendix \ref{sect:appendix-1loop} for most of the remaining results.
 Nevertheless, at the end of this section we shall briefly outline the technical difficulties concerning the $1^-$ sector, and how we circumvent them by restricting the relative values of some coupling constants.
 Before commencing we briefly analyze a different parameterization of the axial part of the torsion.
 In \cite{Martini:2023rnv} we have described it as a pseudo-vector (in $d=4$), whereas here we shall adopt a hybrid choice.
-This amounts to describing the longitudinal component with a transverse $2$-form $\Pi_{\mu\nu}$, and the transverse one with the pseudo-scalar $\pi$, in formulae

-where all the tensors that appear on the right-hand-side are.
+This amounts to describing the longitudinal component with a transverse $2$-form $\Pi_{\mu\nu}$, and the transverse one with the pseudo-scalar $\pi$, in formulae { } where all the tensors that appear on the right-hand-side are.
 Since $\theta_\mu$ enters the decomposition of the axial part of the torsion only algebraically, it does not give rise to any non-trivial Jacobian.
 This is not the case for $\Pi_{\mu\nu}$, whose contribution to $\det (J_{\rm diff})$ is accounted for by considering how it contributes to the normalization of the gaussian integral.
-Since on maximally symmetric spaces the spin-parity eigenspaces are orthogonal, the Jacobian is found by the normalization of the fluctuations over the $1^+$ sector only

-where we have implicitly made a natural choice for the supermetric over $3$-forms, and we have exploited the fact that the metric has no quantum fluctuations.
+Since on maximally symmetric spaces the spin-parity eigenspaces are orthogonal, the Jacobian is found by the normalization of the fluctuations over the $1^+$ sector only { } where we have implicitly made a natural choice for the supermetric over $3$-forms, and we have exploited the fact that the metric has no quantum fluctuations.
 Thus, the Jacobian factor needed to balance out the contribution of $\Pi_{\mu\nu}$ to the normalization of the gaussian integral is